narry581/XindusAssignment/README.md

      - Wishlist Management: http://localhost:8080/api/wishlists
      - Products: http://localhost:8080/api/products

-Thank you for exploring the Xindus Assignment backend repository!
-We hope this documentation provides clear guidance on setting up, configuring, and using the application.
+ We hope this documentation has a clear guidance on setting up, configuring, and running the application.
+Thank you